gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Brian Roberts, Tom Denley - Support multi-line JUnit test names (for better ScalaTest compatibility) (GRADLE-2572)

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).

+## Known issues

+Known issues are problems that were discovered post release that are directly related to changes made in this release.